 The Society positively encourages Fellows to make use of this unique facility, and to make themselves known at the library desk as Fellows so that we can demonstrate our appreciated use of the library!

 Members of the public are welcome to use the Museum Libraries for reference.
-Please contact us in advance to make an appointment, to discuss your enquiry or to reserve particular items.
+Please contact the Research Library by telephone or email in advance to reserve particular items or to discuss your enquiry.

 You can also search the library’s online catalogue to reserve items in advance of your visit.